GatorShan/Tragopogon-Methylation-Project/Calculate_methylation_rate/README.md

 * Note: shared loci were found in all six samples and with a min coverage of 3 in each sample; the overall loci number is from outputs in bismark analysis step 4.

 ## 2. Genome-wide weighted methylation level
-**Using only shared loci with minimum coverage of 3 as input**, script `Genome_wide_methylation_rate_V2.ipynb` was used to calculate genome-wide weighted methylation level.
+**Using only shared loci with minimum coverage of 3 as input**, script `Genome_wide_methylation_rate_V2.ipynb` was used to calculate the genome-wide weighted methylation level.
 The following results were included in the manuscript.
+Additionally, following arcsine square root data transformation, ANOVA and post hoc Tukey analyses were employed to determine if genome-wide weighted DNA methylation levels were significantly different between species.
+The methylation level for T. miscellus was compared with the mid-parent value (MPV; the average of T. dubius and T. pratensis) at different cytosine contexts using a one-sample t-test.
+Script `Statistical_test_genome-wide_methylation_levels_transformed_data.ipynb` was used.
 | Sample ID | DES1 | S1 | S2 | S3 | S4 | S5 |
 | -- | -- | -- | -- | -- | -- | -- |
 | CpG | 90.2% | 89.1% | 84.5% | 85.9% | 87.1% | 86.6% |